Affine Grassmannians and the geometric Satake in mixed characteristic: Generalities on perfect schemes

-If $X$ is a space with an action of an affine group scheme $H$, we denote by $[X/H]$ the stack whose $R$-points are the groupoid of pairs $(E,\phi)$, where $E$ is an $H$-torsor on $\Spec R$, and $\phi:E\to Y$ is an $H$-equivariant morphism.
+For a space $X$ with an action by an affine group scheme $H$, we denote by $[X/H]$ the quotient stack (in fpqc topology) whose $R$-points are the groupoid of pairs $(E,\phi)$, where $E$ is an $H$-torsor on $\Spec R$, and $\phi:E\to Y$ is an $H$-equivariant morphism.
 Note that if the action is free, then $[X/H]$ is a $k$-space and the natural morphism $X\to [X/H]$ is an $H$-torsor.
 In this case, we write $[X/H]$ by $X/H$ for simplicity.

 We also recall the construction of the twisted product.
-Let $H$ be an affine group scheme and $E\to X$ be an $H$-torsor, and let $T$ be a space with an $H$-action, one can form the twisted product
+Let $H$ be an affine group scheme and $E\to X$ an $H$-torsor, and let $T$ be a space with an $H$-action.
+Then one can form the twisted product

 which is a space over $k$.
-Assume that $H$ is (the perfection of) an affine group scheme of finite type over $k$.
-Then if $X, T$ are (perfect) fpqc algebraic spaces, so is $X\tilde\times T$.
-Indeed, we can find an fppf cover $U\to X$ that trivializes $E$\footnote{If $H$ is of finite type, this is clearly.
+Now assume that $H$ is (the perfection of) an affine group scheme of finite type over $k$.
+We claim that if $X, T$ are (perfect) algebraic spaces, so is $X\tilde\times T$.
+Indeed, we can find an fppf cover $U\to X$ that trivializes $E$\footnote{If $H$ is of finite type, this is clear.
 Otherwise, use Lemma \ref{et triv}.}.
 Then $U\times T$ is an fppf cover of $X\tilde\times T$.
 Therefore, $X\tilde\times T$ is an algebraic space by \cite[Tag04S5]{St}.

-In fact in the paper we will only consider presheaves on the category perfect $k$-algebras.
+In fact in the paper we will only consider presheaves on the category of perfect $k$-algebras.